 Our computer systems and the computer systems of our merchants and software partners have been, and could be in the future, subject to breaches, and our data protection measures may not prevent unauthorized access.
 While we believe the procedures and processes we have implemented to handle an attack are adequate, the techniques used to obtain unauthorized access, disable or degrade service, or sabotage systems change frequently and are often difficult to detect.
 In addition, increased remote operations creates an additional risk of attack while decreasing our ability to monitor.
 Threats to our systems and associated third party systems can originate from human error, fraud or malice on the part of employees or third parties, or simply from accidental technological failure.
 Computer viruses and other malware can be distributed and could infiltrate our systems or those of associated third parties.
 Ransomware attacks, including those from organized criminal threat actors, nation-states, and nation-state supported actors, are becoming increasingly prevalent and severe, and can lead to significant interruptions in our operations, loss of data and income, reputational loss, diversion of funds, and may result in fines, litigation and unwanted media attention.
-Extortion payments may alleviate the negative impact of a ransomware attack, but we may be unwilling or unable to make such payments due to, for example, applicable laws or regulations prohibiting payments.
-In addition, denial of service or other attacks could be launched against us for a variety of purposes, including to interfere with our services or create a diversion for other malicious activities.
+Extortion payments may alleviate the negative impact of a ransomware attacks could be launched against us for a variety of purposes, including to interfere with our services or create a diversion for other malicious activities.
 Our defensive measures may not prevent unplanned downtime, unauthorized access or unauthorized use of sensitive data.
 While we maintain cyber errors and omissions insurance coverage that covers certain aspects of cyber risks, our insurance coverage may be insufficient to cover all losses.
-Further, while we select our associated third parties carefully, we do not co
+Further, while we select our associated third parties or cyber-attacks and security breaches, could adversely affect our ability to service our merchants or otherwise conduct our business.

 We could also be subject to liability for claims relating to misuse of personal information, such as unauthorized marketing purposes and violation of consumer protection or data privacy laws.
 We cannot provide assurance that the contractual requirements related to security and privacy that we impose on our service providers who have access to merchant and consumer data will be followed or will be adequate to prevent the unauthorized use or disclosure of data.
 In addition, we have agreed in certain agreements to take certain protective measures to ensure the confidentiality of merchant and consumer data.
 The costs of systems and procedures associated with such protective measures may increase and could adversely affect our ability to compete effectively.
-Any failure to adequately enforce or provide these protective measures could result in liability, protracted and costly litigation, governmental and card network intervention and fines and, with respect to misuse of personal information of our merchants and consumers, lost revenue and reputational harm.
+Any failure to adequately enforce or provide these protective measures could result in liability, protracted and reputational harm.